Frankenmint/bytepay/README.md

 ***

 ***Step 10***
-* When prompted to enter your Gen key - press enter
+* When prompted to enter your Gen key - copy from your text file and press enter

 ![installing](https://i.imgur.com/sLvWd1S.png)
 ***